-Where multiple steps are provided, employees hired at step one will be eligible for a step increase after completing the first six months of service.
-Advancement within the salary schedule specified for an employee's classification shall be on the basis of one year's meeting or exceeding satisfactory service standards, as evidenced by a performance appraisal.
+Where multiple steps are provided, employees will be eligible for a step increase after completing the first six months of service.
+Thereafter, advancement within the salary schedule specified for an employee's classification shall be on the basis of one year's meeting or exceeding satisfactory service standards, as evidenced by a performance appraisal.

-If an employee receives an annual performance appraisal whose overall rating "does not meet standards," then the employee shall advance within the salary schedule for the employee's classification; provided, however, the employee has been re-evaluated six months from the appraisal period of the "does not meet standards" appraisal and now receives an overall performance rating of "meets standards" or better.
+If an employee receives an annual performance appraisal whose overall rating "does not meet standards," then the employee shall not advance within the salary schedule for the employee's classification.; However the employee will be re-evaluated six months from the appraisal period of the "does not meet standards" appraisal and will advance if he or she receives an overall performance rating of "meets standards" or better as part of the re-evaluation.
+The annual performance evaluation date shall not change.